Rare Historical Stamps of India

 10. Olympic Games

 The Indian Posts and Telegraphs Department celebrated India’s participation in the Olympic Games by issuing two special postage stamps of denomination 20 paise and Rs.
-1.45 on the 10th august 1972.
+1.45 on the 10th of august 1972.
 The 20 paise stamp depicts a hockey player in action while the Rs.
 1.45 stamp shows symbolically running, wrestling, shooting, and hockey playing with the figure 1972 in the background with the symbol of the Olympic Games in both stamps.

 Over the years, India has issued numerous other interesting commemorative Indian stamps to celebrate important events, achievements, or to honor important personalities.
 Some of these stamps are for 100 years of Post Card, Vande Mataram, Budhha Jayanti, Children’s day, All India Radio, Wildlife series, Family Planning, Wheat revolution, World against Malaria, Man on the Moon, and Raja Ravi Varma.